 Properly calculating specific required calorie levels takes a little more figuring and assessment, and other pertinent factors include overall activity level, climate, age, fitness and pre-existing health conditions.

-Likewise, certain immutable factors like genetics and overall efficiency of musculature and organs play a part as well.
+Certain immutable factors like genetics and the overall efficiency of musculature and organs play a part as well.
 We will delve more into the problem of figuring all this out and the rest of the article below.

 Minimum calories for Sustainment